Judge Branick: Not considering stricter COVID-19 protocol "right now" despite rising numbers - Port Arthur News

 Since the PAHD reported the first COVID-19 case on March 26, 1,616 positive cases have been reported for Port Arthur, 819 for Nederland, 487 for Port Neches and 471 for Groves, Smith said.

 The numbers for Tuesday were not promising; Nederland recorded 54 new cases, Port Arthur and Port Neches 21 each and Groves 15.
+The total of 111 cases set a single-day record for the PAHD region, beating the past mark of 79 set in July.

 “Over the last 10 days, we’ve literally seen our numbers rise,” Smith said.
 “Many of these individuals have mild to moderate symptoms, but some of them are hospitalized, and unfortunately, we are still reporting deaths.
 We’re currently following about 415 active cases at this time.”